 - Add half of the tofu to a pan in a single layer.
 Cook until browned, about 2-3 minutes.
 Flip each cube with a spatula and pan fry for a few more minutes or until crispy (you can add half of the marinade now, from step 1 & 2 – it will collect at the bottom of the bowl, and the other half with next batch).
 Transfer to a plate and repeat this step with remaining tofu.

 - Garnish with sesame seeds and green onion.
 Crispy tofu is best served immediately as it loses its crispiness after half an hour I would say.
 Or if you cover it.
 Still delish!!!

 - Store: Refrigerate leftovers in an airtight container for up to 5 days.

 - Has to be firm or extra firm tofu: You cannot use soft or medium tofu as it will release more water and fall apart.

 - Type of oil: You can use toasted sesame oil in place of olive oil.
-So good and that’s what I usually do.
-I just ran out of it.

 - Utensils: It’s best to use wooden or silicone spatula or spoon to handle tofu.
 Metal would damage its delicate texture and the skillet.

 - Don’t throw away marinade: The marinade of soy sauce, cornstarch etc. doesn’t have to be thrown away.
 You can pour on top of cooking tofu for more flavor.